Skip to main content

 Pressing the checkout button moves you to checkout.
 This doesn't really change anything about your basket, it does swap out your right sidepane for the checkout sidepane.

-The checkout sidepane shows your available order options and payment methods.
+The checkout sidepane shows you the available order options and payment methods.

 IPad Pro screen